 - opportunities to meet other deaf young people and learn new skills at our events

 - information you can download or order to support you

 - a monthly email with lots of tips, real-life stories, information about getting involved in our campaigns and loads more

 - access to our Technology Test Drive Loan Service so you can borrow some of the latest technology for free to check out if it works for you

 - free support from our Helpline and support staff who can give you the advice you need at the right time and in the right way so you can make decisions

 - your views shared to campaign for change - we’ll help make sure that your views are shared when we campaign about big things that matter to you and during really important times of your life: get involved and share what matters most to you.

 Do you want to sign up?
-Click here to register as a young member.
+Register as a young member today.
 It’s completely free!